'Hidden Fences' and the Globes memes

 Actor Ryan Gosling is legendary for being the subject of the "Hey Girl" memes meant to display the heartthrob as the king of romance.

-Not only did he win for best actor in a drama motion picture ("La La Land") at the Globes, but he also won Twitter's heart with his acceptance speech.
+Not only did he win for best actor in a musical or comedy motion picture ("La La Land") at the Globes, but he also won Twitter's heart with his acceptance speech.
 In it, he lovingly paid tribute to longtime love and the mother of his two children, Eva Mendes, whom he called "my lady."

 "#heygirl I'm just like the #ryangosling meme project in real life," one person tweeted.